DorianMc/LED-Class-for-Arduino/README.md

 LED.cpp and LED.h must be contained in a library folder, call it LED

 The class contains the following:
-An "on" method Led.on()
+An "on" method - Led.on()
-An "off" method Led.off()
+An "off" method - Led.off()
-A "status" method Led.status
+A "status" method - Led.status
-A "blink" method Led.(period)
+A "blink" method - Led.(period) where period is in milliseconds